-[The annotations can be relevant for simulations, e.g. annotations for code generation (section 18.3.), simulation experiments (section 18.4.1) or functions (section 12.7, section 12.8 and section 12.9).]
+[The annotations can be relevant for simulations, e.g. annotations for symbolic processing (annotation 18.1), simulation experiments (annotation 18.2) or functions (section 12.7 and section 12.9).]

-Extends clauses are not looked up, but empty extends clause nodes are created and inserted into the current instance (to be able to preserve the declaration order of components).
+The extends-clauses are not looked up, but empty extends-clause nodes are created and inserted into the current instance (to be able to preserve the declaration order of components).

-The inherited contents of the element Classes of extends clauses of the current class are looked up in the instance tree, modifiers (including redeclarations) are merged, the contents of these classes are partially instantiated using the new modification environment, and are inserted into an extends clause node, which is an unnamed node in the current instance that only contains the inherited contents from that base-class.
+The inherited contents of the element Classes of extends-clauses of the current class are looked up in the instance tree, modifiers (including redeclarations) are merged, the contents of these classes are partially instantiated using the new modification environment, and are inserted into an extends-clause node, which is an unnamed node in the current instance that only contains the inherited contents from that base class.